-POL250 Political Science Transfer Credit 3 Credits This course is used only as a way to accept
+POL250 Political Science Transfer Credit 3 Credits

 This course is used only as a way to accept credit for a course transferred from another college or university.
 No courses above the 200 level will be accepted.
 This course is available only when the student has taken a class not offered by Central Penn.